guillermomuntaner/AdventOfCode2020/README.md

 ### Building for Release
 Run `cargo build --release` to compile the project with optimizations.
 The executable will be created in `target/release/advent-of-code-2021`.

+## Continuous integration
+The CI uses Github Actions and runs 4 jobs:
+1. Verify project compiles: `cargo check`
+2. Verify main package test suite passes: `cargo test`
+3. Verify code on all packages is formatted:  `cargo fmt --all -- --check`
+4. Lint all packages and fail also on warnings: `cargo clippy --all-targets --all-features -- -D warnings`

 ## Benchmarking
 Rust bench is unstable & seems the community uses [Criterion.rs](https://github.com/bheisler/criterion.rs).